-Drawing on her prior government experience, Lydia helps clients navigate complex U.S. trade investigations.
-She regularly represents clients in antidumping and countervailing duty investigations before the Department of Commerce and International Trade Commission, Section 201 safeguard proceedings, Section 232 national security investigations, and Section 301 retaliatory actions.
-Lydia appears on behalf of clients in trade litigation before the U.S. Court of International Trade and the U.S. Court of Appeals for the Federal Circuit.
-She has argued trade disputes before, and advises clients regarding, multilateral dispute settlement panels under the U.S.-Mexico-Canada Agreement (USMCA), its predecessor, the North American Free Trade Agreement (NAFTA), and the World Trade Organization (WTO).
+Lydia regularly represents manufacturers, importers and exporters in antidumping and countervailing duty (AD/CVD) investigations, Section 201 safeguard proceedings, Section 232 national security investigations and Section 301 tariff actions before the U.S. Department of Commerce, the U.S. International Trade Commission, and the Office of the United States Trade Representative.
+She also represents clients in tariff and trade litigation before the U.S. Court of International Trade and the U.S. Court of Appeals for the Federal Circuit.
+Her practice includes advising on and arguing trade disputes under the U.S.-Mexico-Canada Agreement (USMCA), its predecessor the North American Free Trade Agreement (NAFTA) and the World Trade Organization (WTO).

 Education